datacarpentry/image-processing/episodes/03-skimage-images.md

 > Let us return to the concept of image metadata, introduced briefly in the
 > [Image Basics]({{ page.root }}/02-image-basics/) episode.
 Specifically, what
 > happens to the metadata of an image when it is read into, and written from,
-> a Python program using OpenCV?
+> a Python program using skiamge?
 >
 > To answer this question, write a very short (three lines) Python script to
 > read in a file and save it under a different name.
 Navigate to the
-> **Desktop/workshops/image-processing/03-opencv-images** directory, and write
+> **Desktop/workshops/image-processing/03-skimage-images** directory, and write
 > your script there.
 You can use the **flowers-before.jpg** as input, and save
 > the output as **flowers-after.jpg**.
 Then, examine the metadata from both
 > images using commands like **identify -verbose flowers-after.jpg**.
 Is the metadata